echo-devim/lightwebsearch/README.md

 # LightWebSearch

-LightWebSearch is a simple tool written in C to made a quick internet search.
+LightWebSearch is a simple tool written using GTK+/C to made a quick internet search.
 I developed it to integrate this tool with my dekstop environment, infact I created a custom shortcut to launch this program.

 This tool is really lightweight, its size is **lesser than 15KB**!